larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 This memo makes the following changes to existing processes:

-- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by processes defined herein;
+- Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by processes defined herein.
-- Obsoletes {{!RFC3934}} as it replaces working group moderation procedures;
+- Obsoletes {{!RFC3934}} as it replaces Working Group (WG) moderation procedures.
 - Obsoletes {{Section 3 of !RFC9245}} and the second paragraph of
   {{Section 4 of !RFC9245}}, as the moderator team replaces the IETF discussion list moderation team.
-- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.
+- Updates {{Section 6.1 of !RFC2418}}, because the moderator team will work together with WG chairs to moderate disruptive behavior.

 The processes described in this memo are solely applicable to IETF